 Students generally sit three or four A levels.
 There’s no shortage of A level subjects to pick from, but not every school will offer all options.
 Schools choose the A level subjects that they will teach and that they feel are most appropriate for their students based on historical data such as popularity in the past, student aptitude, timetabling and most importantly the availability of teaching staff.
 If a school does not offer certain subjects, it is always worth discussing your choice with them or looking at other institutions which may provide different courses and options.

 Most A levels are purely based on academic capabilities and examinations.
 There are exceptions such as design & technology, music and art where you will be required to prove your practical skills alongside academic theory.
 Languages, understandably, also need a high level of both oral and written aptitude in the chosen language.

 There are seven exam boards (also known as awarding boards) within the UK, all of which are regulated by Ofqual, a government body:

 - CCEA (Council for Curriculum and Examinations Assessment, Northern Ireland)

 - Pearson Edexcel

 - WJEC (Welsh joint Examinations Committee)

 While reading university websites you may see that some universities allocate their places via a points system.
 Each A level grade, A* – E, is assigned a number of points and entry will be dependent on the total sum, know as tariff points, of a student's achieved grades.
 The tariff chart is available here

-Individual university websites and prospectuses clearly outline what A levels or equivalent qualifications are required or accepted for each degree course along with the grade offers that have been set for the following year's entry.
+Individual university websites and prospectuses clearly outline what A levels or equivalent qualifications are required or accepted for each degree course, along with the grade offers that have been set for the following year's entry.